ophelia, corrected

 The venom stole her sanity

-I’ll just stop here.
+I’ll stop here.

 Ophelia is among Shakespeare’s five greatest heroines.
 She stands beside Lady Macbeth and Cleopatra in stature, rivals Cordelia and Desdemona in purity, and even beats Juliet at it.
-She’s also Hamlet’s girl — Hamlet, Shakespeare’s most iconic hero.
+She’s also Hamlet’s girl — Shakespeare’s most iconic hero.

-But what the hell are these random words?
+But what are these random words?

-[is Ophelia really the best candidate for a symbol of sexual awakening and desire?]
+Is Ophelia really the best candidate for a symbol of sexual awakening and desire?

 There’s debate about Ophelia’s age because there’s no direct textual or numeric evidence of whether she is a preteen or not but we have enough to go off to make an educated guess: she’s referred to many literary critics as a “child-woman,” someone not yet fully formed emotionally or intellectually.
 When her father orders her to reject Hamlet, she instantly goes: